 Examples of these tractor details include: horsepower (hp), implements (also called attachments), power take-off (PTO), cab options, tires, and dimensions.
 Also be mindful of the series number, the model number and year, along with the manufacturer.
 Some are more renowned than others.
 With all of these details, you can make an informed decision.

 Maintaining some sort of notekeeping will help you find similarities and differences between the machines too.
-Visiting the manufacturer’s website is a good idea for finding specific information on certain tractors.
+Which has a superior operator station?
+Which offers cruise control?
+Visiting the manufacturer’s website is a good idea for finding specific information on specific tractors.
 Who best to tell you about the machine than the manufacturer themselves?
-They can answer specific information not found on other sites.
-Contacting their customer service department is also useful if you can’t find information on their website.
+They can provide information not found on other sites.
+And contacting their customer service department is also useful if you can’t find information on their website.

-Note, while contacting the companies directly can help you ascertain information, purchasing directly from them can be more expensive than shopping elsewhere.
+Note, while contacting the companies directly can help you ascertain information, purchasing directly from their dealerships can be more expensive than shopping elsewhere.
 Sites like Municibid offer opportunities to find tractors at lowered rates, and still offer quality machines.